fbpx

 Q: What experience do you have learning, playing, or teaching jazz?

-Felipe Tobar Blanco: I got interested in jazz after finishing college.
+Felipe Tobar Blanco: I got interested in it after finishing college.
 I just started listening to a lot of jazz recordings and finding musicians who wanted to play with me.
 That was a great way to start learning since there were not many jazz violinists in Chile, where I’m from.
 Since then, I’ve had the chance to play with great musicians back in Chile and here in Chicago, and I have performed at different jazz clubs and events such as The Green Mill and the Chicago Jazz Festival.

 Felipe plays violin with jazz combo at Big Night 2022.

 Felix Ponce: I have always played jazz for as long as I have been playing trombone.
 In middle school, I played a lot of third trombone and then when I was in high school I was promoted to be the lead player.
-In college I played in several jazz combos and played lead in the Jazz Ensemble.
+In college I played in several combos and played lead in the Jazz Ensemble.
 I knew that jazz would be in my future as an educator so I made it my goal to always be in a jazz ensemble.
 Once I graduated, I was fortunate enough to play under Sam Hankins and the South Suburban College Jazz Orchestra that was accepted to play at the International Midwest Band and Orchestra Clinic in 2019.
 Over the Summer of 2022, I organized a jazz combo to play at the Jay Pritzker pavilion in downtown Chicago for The People’s Music School.
-As a teacher, my goal has been to help students become comfortable with helping students bring out the stylistic nuances that make jazz unique along with helping them feel comfortable soloing.
+As a teacher, my goal has been to help students become comfortable with helping students bring out the stylistic nuances that make the genre unique along with helping them feel comfortable soloing.
 At TPMS, I teach the SLAM Jazz Ensemble and one of my core focuses of the class is to give students as many opportunities to solo using as many guides and tools as they need to be successful.

 Felix leads SLAM Jazz Ensemble rehearsal at Uptown Academy in preparation for the 2022 Winter Concert.